-Those in favor of the law, Senate Bill 10, say that it will help in reducing reduce economic and racial discrimination.
+Those in favor of the law, Senate Bill 10, say it will help reduce economic and racial discrimination.
 Something they claim runs rampant in the state’s cash bail system.

 A referendum effort far surpassed the required number of signatures to push the law to a direct voter decision before it can go into effect.